huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### Stable Diffusion

-Here is how to generate images using Stable Diffusion 1.4 model with one prompt:
+Here's how to generate images using the Stable Diffusion 1.4 model with a single prompt:

 ```bash
 python text_to_image_generation.py \